sergueik/powershell_samples/external/csharp/rtfviewer2/README.md

 The **forward / backward navigation buttons** scroll to the following/preceding anchor, enabling vi-style movement.

-NOTE :*the Markers remain invisible during normal rendering and do not affect the displayed content.)*
+NOTE :*the Markers remain invisible during normal rendering and do not affect the displayed content.)*d

 ### Example to Navigate